michellevit/Production-Planner/README.txt

 ----------
 1. Project Description

 This JavaScript/React web app displays order data from the QuickBooks accounting software (using their API), and allows users to input the weights/dimensions for each order, allowing for a smoother production/shipping workflow.
-The data will displayed on a web page using JavaScript/React, and the data will be stored using the Django framework.
+The data will displayed on a web page using JavaScript/React, and the data will be stored using SQLite within the Django framework.

 ----------